Possible Evidence of Thermodynamic Equilibrium in Dark Matter Haloes

-Before discussing analysis of the rotation curve data, it is useful to make a few remarks about the ideal case of exactly `flat' rotation curves, i.e., $v(r)=\,$constant. $\phi$ varies logarithmically in $r$ in this case, while from (\ref{1.3}) one gets that $ \rho(r)\propto 1/{r^2}$.
+Before discussing analysis of the rotation curve data, it is useful to make a few remarks about the ideal case of {\it exactly} flat rotation curves, i.e., $v(r)=\,$constant. $\phi$ varies logarithmically in $r$ in this case, while from (\ref{1.3}) one gets that $ \rho(r)\propto 1/{r^2}$.
 It is a well known curiosity that the combination of these two results gives an exponential behavior for $\rho(\phi)$, i.e., $ \rho(\phi) \propto e^{-\phi/\phi_0}$, where $\phi_0$ is a constant associated with the so-called velocity dispersion.
-Therefore the source of the gravitational potential responsible for exactly flat rotation curves behaves in an identical manner to an isothermal Boltzmann gas.
+Therefore, the source of the gravitational potential responsible for exactly flat rotation curves behaves in an identical manner to a single component isothermal Boltzmann gas.

-Of course the above scenario is an oversimplification, since in nature, rotation curves are not exactly flat.
+Of course, a galactic system is not a single component system, and the density and gravitational potential get contributions from both dark matter and baryonic matter.
+Moreover, the above scenario is an oversimplification, since in nature, rotation curves are not exactly flat.
 On the other hand, the absence of exactly flat rotation curves from galaxies, does not rule out an exponential behavior for $\rho(\phi)$.
 For that reason it is of interest to make a more accurate determination of $ \rho(\phi) $ from the rotation curves in galactic haloes.
 We do so using the data from THINGS\cite{deBlok:2008wp}.
 A local maximum can be identified for most of the rotation curves.